 Cherry blossom viewing today

-In a truly modern-day hanami, haiku have been replaced with portable speakers, the beauty of the flowers are appreciated through an Instagram filter and “picnic food” has taken on a new meaning of cherry blossom-themed eats and snacks galore.
+In a genuinely modern-day hanami, haiku have been replaced with portable speakers.
+The flowers’ beauty is appreciated through an Instagram filter and “picnic food” has taken on a new meaning of cherry blossom-themed eats and snacks galore.

-What hasn’t changed, though, is the power that cherry blossom season has to lift everyone’s mood, get everyone outside and ring in the start of a brief period of absolutely perfect weather before the rainy season kicks in.
-No doubt about it; you can sense the excitement in the air and it’s an amazing feeling.
+However, what hasn’t changed is the power that cherry blossom season has to lift everyone’s mood.
+The flowers get everyone outside and ring in a brief period of absolutely perfect weather before the rainy season kicks in.

-While the pink carpet of sakura has already rolled out from Okinawa up through Kansai and is now edging into northern Honshu, don’t worry if you haven’t made it just yet — cherry blossoms will be blooming in northern Tohoku and Hokkaido all the way until the beginning of May.
-You can track the progress on our 2019 Cherry Blossom Forecast Map.
+While the pink carpet of sakura has already rolled out from Okinawa up through Kansai and is now edging into northern Honshu, don’t worry if you haven’t made it just yet.
+Cherry blossoms will be blooming in northern Tohoku and Hokkaido all the way until the beginning of May.
+You can track the progress on our GaijinPot Travel homepage.